erossini/BlazorChartjs/README.md

 # ChartJs component for Blazor
 This library is a wrap around [Chart.js](https://www.chartjs.org/) for using it with [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/).
 The component was built with [NET6](https://puresourcecode.com/tag/net6/) until the version [6.0.44](https://www.nuget.org/packages/PSC.Blazor.Components.Chartjs/).
 The version [7.0](https://www.nuget.org/packages/PSC.Blazor.Components.Chartjs/7.0.0) is for [NET7](https://puresourcecode.com/tag/net7/).
+Now, the new version [8.x] is for [NET8](https://puresourcecode.com/tag/net8/).

 ## Links
 * [Demo website](https://chartjs.puresourcecode.com/)